Large Glass Box Quetzal Piñatas Cards and Envelopes

 Large Glass Box, Piñata Model.
 Contents: 12 small double cards, 12 small envelopes, 4 money envelopes.
 9 paper sealing wax seals, 1 stamp ink, 1 stamp.
 Artistic high-relief engraving with a glossy foil film.
 Each piece is handcrafted by our team of professional engravers on high-quality smooth or textured paper.
 Handmade in Mexico.
 Box of 40 pieces

-*All content will be customized based on what you enter in the box.
-The displayed colors, sizes, and spacing are approximate and will be further adjusted to make them more precise.
+*All content will be customized according to what you enter in the box.
+The display of colors, sizes and spaces are an approximation, which will be adjusted even more precisely.

-*You can customize this product by clicking on the customizable button, having an extra cost of $380 MXN
+*You can customize this product by clicking on the customizable button, with an extra cost of $380 MXN